oils-for-unix/oils/doc/idioms.md

     foo

-In Oil, you have to pass params explicitly:
+In YSH, you have to pass params explicitly:

     proc bar {
       echo $foo_var  # error, not defined